wofsauge/IsaacDocs/docs/Game.md

 [ ](#){: .abrep .tooltip .badge }
 #### void StartStageTransition ( boolean SameStage, StageTransition::Animation Animation, [EntityPlayer](EntityPlayer.md) Player ) {: .copyable aria-label='Functions' }

-Starts a transition animation like it`s playing when entering a trapdoor to switch between stages.
+Starts a transition animation, like the ones used when entering a trapdoor or light beam to reach the next stage.

 **Stage Transition types:**

 * 0: Standard transition.
 Removes the playermodel before the pixel fadeout.
 Then plays the Stage Nightmare animation.
 The player starts in fetal position after the transition.